 Stage I

 The beginning of degenerative processes in the cartilage of the vertebral discs.
-Symptoms are mild, sometimes they may not be observed at all.
+Symptoms are mild and sometimes may not be observed at all.
 The first signs of osteochondrosis of the cervical spine:

 • discomfort in the neck, arms, shoulders, sometimes turning into pain;